chetanchoudhary/code_context_compiler/README.md

 use_git: true
 ```

-- `ignore_patterns`: List of file patterns to ignore
+- `ignore_patterns`: List of file patterns to ignore.
+By default, common lock files (like poetry.lock, package-lock.json, yarn.lock, etc.) are ignored.
 - `file_extensions`: List of file extensions to process (if empty, all files are processed)
 - `mask_patterns`: List of regex patterns to mask sensitive information
 - `use_git`: Boolean to only process Git-tracked files

 Note: If `file_extensions` is not specified or is an empty list, the tool will process all file types.

+The tool comes with sensible defaults, including ignoring common lock files.
+You can override or extend these defaults in your configuration file.

 ## Development